 The Engineering Institute of Technology (EIT) has been delivering industry-driven programs for over 10 years.
-EIT offers Australian accredited engineering and technology Diplomas, Advanced Diplomas, Bachelor’s and Master’s Degrees.
-All are offered online, while the four Bachelor’s degrees and the Master of Engineering (Industrial Automation) are also offered on-campus.
+EIT offers Australian accredited engineering and technology Diplomas, Advanced Diplomas, Bachelor of Science degrees and Master of Engineering degrees.
+All are offered online, while the four bachelor’s degrees and four master's degrees are also offered on campus.

 EIT is a sister company of the reputable engineering training organization, IDC Technologies.
 IDC has been operating for over 30 years, from offices throughout the world, delivering practical short courses to well over 500,000 engineers and technicians.